khulnasoft/tracker/docs/docs/advanced/forensics.md

     **Write+Execute** to **Write**.

     ```console
-    sudo ./dist/tracee \
+    sudo ./dist/tracker \
        --output none \
        --scope comm=bash \
        --scope follow \
-       --capture dir:/tmp/tracee/ \
+       --capture dir:/tmp/tracker/ \
        --capture mem
     ```

     !!!
 Note
-        You may opt not to have any output from **tracee** with `--output none` command flag is given.
-This makes tracee to work in capture mode only.
+        You may opt not to have any output from **tracker** with `--output none` command flag is given.
+This makes tracker to work in capture mode only.

 1. **Network PCAP Files**

-    Anytime a **network packet** is delivered to a process, traced by tracee, this packet might be captured into one or multiple pcap files.
+    Anytime a **network packet** is delivered to a process, traced by tracker, this packet might be captured into one or multiple pcap files.

     !!!
 Attention